polkadot-fellows/RFCs/text/0015-market-design-revisit.md

 `TARGET_CONSUMPTION_RATE`: how many of the available cores we want to sell without increasing the price.
 We propose 90%.
 This leaves enough area downward and upward to adjust prices more aggressively.
 `K`: sensitivity parameter.
 How aggressively we want to adjust the price.
 We propose a value between 2.
 `P_MIN`: A minimum price we never undercut.
 This is important to bound the price downward and prevent computational issues if prices drop too low.
-`DELTA_MIN`: A minimum increment after we reached 100% capacity.
+`MIN_INCREMENT`: A minimum increment after we reached 100% capacity.
 This is important to quickly recover after long periods of low demand which resulted in low prices.

 We update the price according to: